 Wrongful Death Cases FAQs

 The Rochesterwrongful death claim attorneys at the Law Offices of Scott C. Gottlieb & Associates, LLP, are ready to answer your questions and discuss your claim.
 There is no charge for the initial consultation and claim evaluation.
-Contact us today at (585) 546-8120 or 315-314-5390 or fill out our online contact form.
+Contact us today at 800-TALK-LAW (800-825-5529) or fill out our online contact form.

 Most lawsuits, including wrongful death claims, are settled before trial.
 Some cases settle prior to the filing of a lawsuit, while others settle during the court proceeding or even at the courthouse door, just before trial.
 A wrongful death case, if it proceeds to trial, could last several years.
 One who pursues a wrongful death case should understand from the beginning that there is no guarantee of a quick resolution.
 However, a well-prepared case is often settled without ever having to go to court.